You can view the slow logs of an instance in the Tair console so that you can troubleshoot performance issues and optimize requests.

 1in System Parameters.
 For more information, see Modify the values of parameters for an instance.

-ApsaraDB for Redis uses the event-driven mode during runtime.
-An event includes the process of reading, parsing, and running commands and returning results.
-The execution duration of a
+Tair uses the event-driven mode during runtime.
+An event loop consists of reading, parsing, and running commands and returning outputs.
+A

-latency:eventloopstatement indicates the overall amount of time required for an event loop.
+latency:eventloopstatement indicates the amount of time consumed by an event loop.

 The execution duration of a